 - detect causality in cross–sectional, time-series and longitudinal (panel) data settings;

 - address endogeneity and heterogeneity issues in empirical studies;

 - interpret results of empirical research and make a causal inference;

 - publish research papers in international peer-reviewed journals.

 Classes of the Summer School Program will be held at WIUT premises in Tashkent, with sessions combining applied and empirical analyses with statistical packages such as Stata in computer-labs.
 All classes will be conducted in English by IFPRI senior researchers and WIUT faculty members with experience in modern research in economics.

 The most promising researchers among the participants of the Summer School may be invited, on a competitive basis, to IFPRI headquarters in Washington, D.C. for a research internship.

 Participants for the Summer School Program will be selected on a competitive basis.
-All those who are engaged in research or seek a career involving research, are fluent in English, are at the age of 35 or younger, and reside in one of the following countries: Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan, are eligible.
-Applicants should submit a completed 2018 Summer School Application Form together with their most up to date CV to the following addresses firstname.lastname@example.org and email@example.com no later than April 20, 2018.
+All those who are engaged in research or seek a career involving research, are fluent in English, are at the age of 35 or younger, and reside in one of the following countries: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan, are eligible.
+Applications from previous Summer School participants will not be considered.
+Applicants should submit a completed 2019 Summer School Application Form together with their most up to date CV to the following addresses email@example.com and firstname.lastname@example.org no later than April 20, 2019.

-The organizers will provide foreign participants with economy class round trip ticket to Tashkent, accommodation in a hotel and living allowances for the duration of the Summer School.
+The organizers will provide foreign participants of the summer school with economy class round trip ticket to Tashkent, accommodation and living allowances for the duration of the Summer School.